Rob Porter

-Robert Roger Porter (born October 25, 1977) is Chief Global Affairs Officer for Coupang, a Fortune 150 U.S. technology company headquartered in Seattle, Washington.
-An American lawyer and former political aide, Porter served as White House Staff Secretary during President Donald Trump’s first term.
-He was previously Chief of Staff for U.S. Senator Orrin Hatch of Utah.

-Porter resigned his position as White House Staff Secretary after domestic abuse allegations from both of his former wives came to public attention.
+Robert Roger Porter (born October 25, 1977) is an American lawyer and former political aide who served in the first Trump administration.
+He was White House Staff Secretary from 2017 until his resignation in 2018, when domestic abuse allegations from both of his former wives came to public attention.
+Since 2025, Porter has been Chief Global Affairs Officer for Coupang, a Fortune 150 U.S. technology company headquartered in Seattle, Washington.

-Early life
+Early life and education

 Porter was born in Boston and grew up in Belmont, Massachusetts, and Washington, D.C.
 He is the son of Roger B. Porter, a former aide to Presidents George H. W. Bush, Ronald Reagan, and Gerald Ford, who is IBM Professor of Business and Government at Harvard University.
-Porter's mother Ann Porter, who died in May 2017, was Faculty Dean of Harvard's Dunster House dormitory.
-After graduating from high school, Porter interned in the U.S. Senate.
+Porter's mother Ann Porter (née Robinson), who died in May 2017, was Faculty Dean of Harvard's Dunster House dormitory.
+After graduating from high school, Porter interned in the United States Senate.

-Education

 He attended Harvard University, where he studied government and was elected President of the Harvard Republican Club and Chair of Harvard Students for Bush.
 After his freshman year at Harvard, he began a two-year stint as a missionary for The Church of Jesus Christ of Latter-day Saints in London, England.
 During the summer of his junior year, Porter completed an internship at the White House and worked for the Domestic Policy Council.
 He graduated summa cum laude in 2002 with membership in Phi Beta Kappa and was awarded the Thomas T. Hoopes Prize for outstanding academic research.

 Porter was subsequently a Rhodes Scholar, studying Political Theory at the University of Oxford, where his thesis research focused on the moral and political thought of C. S. Lewis, graduating in 2005.
 Porter then attended Harvard Law School, graduating in 2008 with his Juris Doctor.
 He served as Editor-in-Chief of the Harvard Journal of Law & Public Policy, a student-run publication focused on conservative and libertarian legal scholarship.
 Porter was also a Lincoln Fellow at the Claremont Institute, a conservative think tank dedicated to statesmanship and political philosophy.